isomerpages/ura-mbsc2020/_FAQ/1-Programmes.md

 #### 3. Is there an age limit for Celebrate in the City activities?

-Answer: There are activities catered to people of different profiles, interests and demographics.
+There are activities catered to people of different profiles, interests and demographics.
 Restrictions may apply for certain activities, such as height restrictions for specific rides at Uncle Ringo Presents: The Great European Circus, and age restrictions for the purchase and consumption of alcohol.

 #### 4. Is Celebrate in the City ticketed?